LuisOctavioGSeror/LuisOctavioGSeror/README.md

 </p>

-## Operating systems i have more experience with:
+## Operating systems thst i have more experience with:

 <p float="left">